mehulcse/multipage-demo/README.md

 # Inter Tab/Window/iFrame communication on Front end.

 We can achieve inter tab communication using following methods on front-end.
-Two of them are implemented in this example.
+All of them are implemented in this example.

 - Local Storage
 - Channel Messaging API